JianglzUestc/JianglzUestc.github.io/README.md

 __Music creation system based on video motion feature and deep learning__	    2018.11-2019.05

-_Lab project in Intelligent visual information processing group, SICE_
+_Lab project in Intelligent visual information processing group, supervised by Hongliang Li_

 - Obtained motion feature by frame difference method and encoded music to matrices expression
 - Applied a condition DCGAN to music matrices with the motion feature served as the condition of the network, finally created music controlled by moving object in different instruments